gaspernovak/typetest-react-typescript/README.md

-Typetest app rewrite in typescript adding tailwind and replacing pocketbase with firebase
+Typetest app rewrite in typescript using styled components and firebase